Baruch Ostrovsky: Background

-Baruch Ostrovsky was born in Russian Empire, in the town of Rogachov (now in Belarus), in 1890.
+Baruch Ostrovsky was born in Russian Empire, in the town of Rahachow (now in Belarus), in 1890.
 In early childhood, receiving a traditional Jewish education, he already demonstrated a craving for higher education and Zionism.
 In 1912 he immigrated to Palestine alone, laboring with the pioneers of the Second Aliyah and joining the HaShomer organization.
-A year later, he departed for the U.S. with the intention of marrying his fiancée, who had by then arrived there from Russia.
-The political situation—the outbreak of World War I—obstructed his plans to return at once with his family.
+A year later, he departed for the United States with the intention of marrying his fiancée, who had by then arrived there from Russia.
+The political situation — the outbreak of World War I — obstructed his plans to return at once with his family.

-In the USA
+In the United States

 In 1913 he took part in the founding of Ahuza Alef in New York, an organization dedicated to the purchase of lands and the establishment of a Hebrew settlement, to be inhabited by Jews tilling their own soil.

-While in the US, Ostrovsky earned his living teaching a wide variety of subjects, including Hebrew, history, Bible, as well as Yiddish.
+While in the United States, Ostrovsky earned his living teaching a wide variety of subjects, including Hebrew, history, Bible, as well as Yiddish.
 He became a renowned and respected educational figure, as director and inspector of schools as well as principal of the teacher's seminary of the Workmen's Circle Jewish educational system.
 Contemporaneously with his educational work, Ostrovsky was active in the Zionist Movement's labor organization, Poale Zion, with the leaders David Ben-Gurion, Ber Borochov and Yitzhak Ben-Zvi.
 He directed and published the Youth Organizations' journal.

-In Eretz Israel
+In Israel

 In 1930 Ostrovsky finally succeeded in fulfilling his Zionist ambition by giving up his comfortable existence in the USA and settling in Ra'anana, a small town in the Sharon plain, with his wife and two children.